 It's also where the world is going and we wanted to give credit for the studies that people have already achieved so we're making it more affordable.

 Hopefully, that will bring in a wider spectrum of people who previously would have liked to go into a management accountant business type qualification.
 It can only be positive for the profession as a whole.

 Not ready to commit?
-Check out our platform and access a limited selection of course materials with a free Basic Plan.
+No problem!
+You can check out our platform and access a limited selection of course materials with a free Basic Plan – no credit card required.